astronomer/docs/astro/ci-cd-templates/aws-s3.md

 description: Use pre-built Astronomer CI/CD templates to automate deploying Apache Airflow DAGs to Astro using AWS S3 and Lambda.
 ---

-Use the following CI/CD template to automate deploying Apache Airflow DAGs from an S3 bucket to Astro using AWS Lambda.
+Use the following CI/CD template to automate deploying [Apache Airflow®](https://airflow.apache.org/) DAGs from an S3 bucket to Astro using AWS Lambda.

 ## Prerequisites